-Number of apprenticeship places the government are aiming for: 3 Million
+- Number of apprenticeship places the government are aiming for: 3 Million

-Businesses’ annual payroll threshold: £3 Million
+- Businesses’ annual payroll threshold: £3 Million

-The number three has become a recurring theme in Chancellor George Osborne’s aspirations to improve apprenticeship opportunities in the UK as he continues to tackle youth unemployment.
+Number three has become a recurring theme in Chancellor George Osborne’s aspirations to improve apprenticeship opportunities in the UK as he continues to tackle youth unemployment.

-Youth unemployment has actually dropped significantly over the past few years, and earlier this year it was reported that unemployment in the UK is still at a ten-year low with the figures of those registered as unemployed plummeting as we entered into 2016.
-The introduction of the living wage and the forthcoming Apprenticeship Levy are two schemes which have been put in place in order to encourage a working mentality.
+Youth unemployment has dropped significantly over the past few years.
+Earlier this year it was reported that unemployment in the UK is still at a ten-year low, with the figures of those registered as unemployed plummeting as we entered into 2016.
+Introducing a living wage and the forthcoming Apprenticeship Levy are two schemes that have been put in place to encourage a working mentality.

-However, the new levy has not been met with positivity from all parties concerned.
-The biggest fear is related to how little information is currently out there regarding the exact details on the methods of taxation and the demands put on bigger businesses.
+However, the new Levy has not been met with positivity from all parties concerned.
+The biggest fear is related to how little information is currently out there regarding the exact details of the methods of taxation and the demands put on bigger businesses.